-- 1. Soft cloth.

-- 2. A brush with a battery magnet.
+- 1. Soft cloth. - 2.
+A brush with a battery magnet.

-- 3. A cleaning wire (not shown).

-Your hearing care professional may give you a set of wax filters
+Your hearing care professional may give you a set of wax filters.

 General instructions for care and maintenance

 To ensure you get the highest quality experience and longest useful lifetime out of your hearing aids, it is important to clean and care for them.